-The petitioners who argued that the new amendments were arbitrary and protested that the MCI issued a public notice in the newspaper informing the students seeking admission for a medical course in foreign universities on, on 8 March, 2018.
-This publication was done one day before the last date of registration for NEET i.e 9 March,2018.
+The petitioners who argued that the new amendments were arbitrary and protested that the MCI issued a public notice in the newspaper informing the students seeking admission for a medical course in foreign universities, on 8 March 2020.
+This publication was done one day before the last date of registration for NEET i.e 9 March 2020.
 Numerous students were dumbstruck by this decision of MCI and many were not aware of this change in procedure.
-So the high court had to give a one time exemption to all the candidate either appearing or not appearing for NEET to acquire their eligibility certificates to study abroad for this year.
-The petitioners were of the opinion that foreign universities and medical colleges do not come under the supervision pof MCI and thus there is no need to clear NEET to ensure quality medical education.
-It was submitted that these foreign medical universities have their own entrance exams and set of patterns and thus NEET should not be taken in consideration to apply to medical universities abroad.
+So the high court had to give a one-time exemption to all the candidates either appearing or not appearing for NEET to acquire their eligibility certificates to study abroad for this year.
+The petitioners were of the opinion that foreign universities and medical colleges do not come under the supervision of prof MCI and thus there is no need to clear NEET to ensure quality medical education.
+It was submitted that these foreign medical universities have their own entrance exams and set of patterns and thus NEET should not be taken into consideration to apply to medical universities abroad.

 The second challenge of petitioners was that the candidates had to scramble to fill up forms for NEET on such short notice.
 The applicants also had very little time to prepare for the exam.
 In such a scenario, the candidates were divided into two categories, one who did not fill the NEET form and others who failed in the NEET exam.
 The court decided that it would be unfair to give a one-time exemption to only those candidates who could not fill-up the form because of such short notice.
 So the bench of justice in Delhi high court directed MCI to grant eligibility certificates to all the candidates who want to study abroad as a one time measure.